p3drosola/Backbone.VirtualCollection/README.md

 ![Build Status](https://api.travis-ci.org/p3drosola/Backbone.VirtualCollection.png)

-Backbone.VirtualCollection allows you use Backbone.Marionette CollectionViews and CompositeViews on a subset of a backbone collection.
+Backbone.VirtualCollection allows you use display a subset of a backbone collection in a Backbone view that updates it real time.
+It workds great Marionette CollectionViews.

 ### Usage